rasheedballim/Finance-Tracker/README.md

-# Finance Tracker
+# Finance Tracker 💰

-## About
+## 📘 About

-This is a simple web-based finance tracker I built to help keep track of income and expenses.
-It’s meant to be easy to use without unnecessary features — just log what you earn and spend, and get a clear view of your monthly finances.
+This is a simple web-based expense tracker I built to help keep track of my income and expenses.
+It’s meant to be easy to use without unnecessary hence the simple user interface.
+Sign-in with your google account to log what you earn and spend to get a clear view of your finances.

-You can access it here: [https://expensetracker.co.za](https://expensetracker.co.za)
+You can access it here: [https://expense-tracker-za.vercel.app/](https://expense-tracker-za.vercel.app/)

 ---

-## Features
+## ✨ Features

 - Add income and expenses
+- Firebase authentication (secure login)
+- Data saved to your account and synced across devices
-- View totals for each month
+- View totals for each expense category
 - Simple interface to keep things quick and clear
 - Edit or delete entries
+- Graphical representation of expenses

 ---

-## Tech Stack
+## 🛠️ Tech Stack

-- HTML, CSS, JavaScript
-- (Add any backend or database tech if applicable)
+- **Frontend:** React, JavaScript, Tailwind CSS
+- **Backend & Auth:** Firebase
+- **Database:** Firebase Firestore

 ---

-## Future Improvements

-- Monthly budget goals
-- Export to CSV
-- Graphs and visual breakdowns
-- Login system for saving data across devices

----

-## License

-This project is open source under the MIT License.

----

-## Contact
+## 📬 Contact

 If you have any suggestions or issues, feel free to reach out or submit a pull request.